daytonaio/content/articles/20250105_daytona_gpu_utilization.md

 ## Setup workspace environment in Daytona

-Here you are going to use Daytona to build the playground using Github as a Provider and open a workspace in VS Code.
+If you are using a Linux VM you will need to SSH into the server before attempting to build the workspace with Daytona.
+You can learn how to SSH into a Linux server [here](https://www.youtube.com/watch?v=QRlTJW8HYs4)
 You should ensure `daytona` is installed on you machine before proceeding.

 Execute the command provided below to start the `daytona` server daemon. when